Dermatofibroma Removal London & UK

 The Dermatofibroma Removal Procedure

-Your journey to dermatofibroma removal begins with an initial consultation, at Centre for Surgery.
-During this session, one of our doctors will physically examine your dermatofibroma and take a detailed account of your medical history.
+Your journey to dermatofibroma removal begins with an initial consultation at Centre for Surgery.
+During this session, one of our doctors or skincare specialists will physically examine your dermatofibroma and take a detailed account of your medical history.
 If it’s determined that removing the dermatofibroma is necessary, we will then arrange an appointment for the procedure.

 As dermatofibroma cells can sometimes be deeply rooted in the skin, it’s possible that the procedure might leave a small scar.
 However, you can expect this scarring to be minimal.
 Our doctors will guide you on how to properly care for the scar during the healing process, helping to ensure it fades over time and becomes barely noticeable.